Paramount Pictures: 2005–2019: "New" Viacom era

 DreamWorks films, acquired by Paramount but still distributed internationally by Universal, are included in Paramount's market share.
 Grey also launched a Digital Entertainment division to take advantage of emerging digital distribution technologies.
 This led to Paramount becoming the second movie studio to sign a deal with Apple Inc. to sell its films through the iTunes Store.

-Also, in 2007, Paramount sold another one of its "heritage" units, Famous Music, to Sony/ATV Music Publishing (best known for publishing many songs by The Beatles, and for being co-owned by Michael Jackson), ending a nearly-eight-decade run as a division of Paramount, being the studio's music publishing arm since the period when the entire company went by the name "Famous Players".
+In 2007, Paramount sold Famous Music—its publishing arm since the "Famous Players" era—to Sony/ATV, ending a nearly eight-decade run.

 In early 2008, Paramount partnered with Los Angeles-based developer FanRocket to make short scenes taken from its film library available to users on Facebook.
 The application, called VooZoo, allows users to send movie clips to other Facebook users and to post clips on their profile pages.
 Paramount engineered a similar deal with Makena Technologies to allow users of vMTV and There.com to view and send movie clips.

 In 2009, CBS Corporation stopped using the Paramount name in its series and changed the name of the production arm to CBS Television Studios, eliminating the Paramount name from television, to distance itself from the latter.

 In March 2010, Paramount founded Insurge Pictures, an independent distributor of "micro budget" films.
 The distributor planned ten movies with budgets of $100,000 each.
 The first release was The Devil Inside, a movie with a budget of about US$1 million.
 In March 2015, following waning box office returns, Paramount folded Insurge Pictures and its operations into the main studio.

 In July 2011, in the wake of critical and box office success of the animated feature, Rango, and the departure of DreamWorks Animation upon completion of their distribution contract in 2012, Paramount announced the formation of a new division, devoted to the creation of animated productions.
 It marks Paramount's return to having its own animated division for the first time since 1967, when Paramount Cartoon Studios shut down (it was formerly Famous Studios until 1956).

 In December 2013, Walt Disney Studios (via its parent company's purchase of Lucasfilm a year earlier) gained Paramount's remaining distribution and marketing rights to future Indiana Jones films.
-Paramount will permanently retain the distribution rights to the first four films and will receive "financial participation" from any additional films.
+Paramount permanently retained the distribution rights to the first four films and received "financial participation" from any additional films.